On the structure of the $RO(G)$-graded homotopy of $H\underline{M}$ for cyclic $p$-groups: Introduction

 The trick in \cite[Cor.10.4]{HHRb} can be used to prove that the slices of $D^{-1}N_{C_2}^GMU_{\RR}$ are again of the above form, except that in this case, we allow $m$ to be negative integers.
 Thus the inputs of the $RO(G)$-graded slice spectral sequences of the the periodic $D^{-1}MU^{((C_{2^k}))}$ as well as the periodic versions of quotients of $MU^{((C_{2^k}))}$ are given by the positive and negative cones of the $RO(G)$-graded homotopy groups of $H\Z$, i.e, the areas corresponding to homology and cohomology of actual representation spheres.
 Since the multiplicative structure of the slice spectral sequence is indispensable in determining the differentials, and the two kinds of most important classes, the Euler and orientation classes, are not in regular-representation-graded homotopy, knowing the entire positive cone and negative cone structure is essential even for computing the $\ZZ$-graded homotopy groups of $D^{-1}MU^{((C_{2^k}))}$.

 The main goal of this paper is determining the structure of $H\M^G_\star$ when $G$ is a cyclic group of a prime power order.
 As applications, we utilize our structural theorems to determine the positive and negative cone of $H\Z$, as well as the positive cone of $H\A$.
 By working $p$-locally, it suffices to concentrate on the prime $2$ as we will explain in Section \ref{basics}.
 So for the rest of the introduction, $G=C_{2^k}$.
-The following result is not hard to proof, but it reduces the complexity of the $RO(G)$-graded structure of $H\M_{\star}$ significantly.

 \addtocontents{toc}{\SkipTocEntry}